Justin Tucker: 2021

 During a narrow Week 3 19–17 road victory over the Lions, Tucker kicked an NFL record 66-yard game winning field goal as time expired in regulation.
 This stood as the record for the longest field goal in NFL history until November 2, 2025, when Cam Little hit from 68 yards for the Jacksonville Jaguars during their Week 9 game against the Las Vegas Raiders.
-He finished the game with a performance reminiscent of his 2013 one and the same stadium, making four straight field goals after missing a 49-yard field goal in the first quarter.
-Tucker won AFC Special Teams Player of the Week for his performance against the Lions.
+Tucker finished the game with a performance reminiscent of his 2013 one and the same stadium, making four straight field goals after missing a 49-yard field goal in the first quarter.
+Tucker was named AFC Special Teams Player of the Week for his performance against the Lions.
 Tucker also converted a game-winning 36-yard field goal during a Week 9 34–31 overtime victory over the Minnesota Vikings.
 He finished the 2021 season converting all 32 extra point attempts and 35 of 37 field goal attempts.
 Tucker led the NFL among qualified kickers in field goal percentage.

 Tucker was selected to his fifth Pro Bowl following the season and was named as a first team All-Pro for the fifth time.
 On the NFL Top 100 Players of 2022, Tucker was ranked 94th by his peers.